codurance/site/_posts/2018-03-07-growing-your-career.md

  * Practice, practice, and more practice.
 By reading and listening alone you won't achieve anything.
  * Contribute to open source projects if you can.
 Do stuff and put it in your public repository.
  * **Value yourself.**
  * Go to conferences, meetups, etc. Not only you will learn many things but also you will find other people to share points of view.
-Oh, and you will enjoy the so needed networking: You have to know people in the communities and the companies involved.
+Oh, and you will enjoy the all-important networking: You have to know people in the communities and the companies involved.
  * **Find the appropiate job for you.** They should facilitate and encourage your learning.
 You won't be able to grow professionaly if you don't like what you do or it's difficult for you to find time for your growth - *Speaking of appropriate jobs, do you know we're hiring? :)*

 Some times it will be hard.
-It will be OK, be confindent.
+It will be OK, be confident.

 If you have the will, you will make it as high as you want to.
-And remember not to run but to enjoy yourself in the path.
+And remember not to run but to enjoy yourself on the path.
 It is all we have.